BedlingtonStation PrimarySchool

 CONTEXT

-Portal Travel is part of Olive Stein’s Portal Enterprise and is a worldwide travel company.
-The Travel Agents will complete a range of different tasks for Olive including the running of Portal Travel.
-The travel agents will work to advertise a new trip to Africa for Portal Travel.
+What ho!
+Regina Flowerton here - world-famous explorer, botanist and historian!
+Welcome to Portal Travel, my a worldwide travel company.
+As Travel Agents working at Portal Travel, you will complete a range of different tasks for me including the running of Portal Travel.
+I also need you research and advertise a new trip that people can take to Africa with Portal Travel.
+Let's go... adventure awaits!

 CLASS READER